Om Prakash Taneja

 Om Prakash Taneja (21 March 1929 - 22 July 2017) was an Indian Air Force (IAF) officer and fighter pilot, known for leading India's first aerial bombing of an ammunition train as well as the attack on the Sargodha airfield, both during the Indo-Pakistani War of 1965.
 As squadron leader of No. 1 Squadron IAF, he guided Mystère pilots to victory on 6 and 7 September 1965.
 For this action, he was awarded the Vir Chakra.

 He retired from the IAF in August 1975 at the rank of group captain.

-Indian actor Akshay Kumar portrayed a fictionalized version of Taneja in the 2025 film Sky Force.

 Wartime service

 1965

 On September 5, 1965, Pakistan claimed air superiority by bombing airfields.
-In response, he led No. 1 Squadron IAF of the Indian Air Force, equipped with Dassault Mystère IV aircraft striked fuel wagons in the Gujranwala sector on September 6, 1965.
+In response, he led No. 1 Squadron IAF of the Indian Air Force, equipped with Dassault Mystère IV aircraft, struck fuel wagons in the Gujranwala sector on September 6, 1965.
 The next day, he led a 13-plane air raid on Sargodha airfield destroying four F-86F, three F-104 and 2 Lockheed C-130 Hercules transports planes in the airfield, while PAF claimed five victories.
 Among the downed aircraft was Ajjamada B. Devaiah's, the 13th plane, which successfully engaged and destroyed a Starfighter on September 7, 1965.